mismith/scotdance/angular/README.md

 # Structure

+* `/views/` is for partials to be rendered as full view templates (e.g. public vs. authenticated, header1 vs. header2)
+* `/views/page/` is for partials that will be included in other views (e.g. subviews)
-`/templates/` is for general-purpose partials (i.e. angular directive templates, re-used UI elements, or repeated content sections)
+* `/views/template/` is for general-purpose partials (i.e. angular directive templates, re-used UI elements, or repeated content sections)
-`/views/` is for partials to be rendered as full view templates (e.g. public vs. authenticated, header1 vs. header2) `/views/pages/` is for partials that will be included in other views (e.g. subviews) `/assets/img/` is for all site-specific static images; any user-uploaded content should be kept elsewhere `/assets/js/` should contain only dynamically generated code; any code you will edit directly should be in `/assets/js/src/`
+* `/assets/img/` is for all site-specific static images; any user-uploaded content should be kept elsewhere
+* `/assets/scripts/` should contain your source code, whereas `/assets/js/` should contain only dynamically generated javascript
+* `/assets/styles/`, likewise, should contain your source code, whereas `/assets/css/` should contain only dynamically generated css